jrblevin/markdown-mode/README.md

   * `markdown-add-footnotes-to-imenu` - Add footnote definitions to the end of the imenu index (default: `t`).

+  * `markdown-footnote-default-type` - Wither to insert a number or text tag by default when creating a footnote with `markdown-insert-footnote` (default: `'number`).

+  * `markdown-footnote-always-recalculate-number` - Wither to
+    recalculate the next footnote number when inserting a new number tagged footnote (default: `nil`).

   * `comment-auto-fill-only-comments` - variable is made
     buffer-local and set to `nil` by default.
 In programming